The River (British TV series): Production

-The River was first shown on BBC1 in October/November 1988 and repeated in May/June 1989.
+The River was first shown on BBC1 in October/November 1988 and repeated in May/June 1989, written by Michael Aitkens, with theme and incidental music written by Essex.

 Chumley-on-the-Water is a fictional location for the filming.
 In reality, it was filmed at Wootton Rivers on the Kennet and Avon Canal near Marlborough, Wiltshire.

 The producer/director of The River, Susan Belbin, claimed that the series was not meant to be a sitcom but a romantic comedy, the relationship between Davey and Sarah being the main focus of the programme.
 The outcome was different from Belbin's aim, however, as The River became more of a sitcom and the Davey-Sarah relationship became a strand of the programme.

 Despite being heavily trailed by BBC One and moderate ratings for the first episode, the series was not a success.
 Essex later commented in an interview that he put it down to "the series not knowing quite what it wanted to be... nor indeed the BBC (knowing what they wanted it to be) either", also suggesting the series had suffered from poor direction and "wasn't what (he) had initially signed up for".
 Whilst the prospect of a second series at first seemed possible during filming, Essex stated that "...About three quarters of the way through the filming, I think it became apparent that we were going to be a one-run affair, as (the series) just didn't hang together well enough".